 BELMAR, NJ — Purchases made at Belmar businesses will no longer be placed in those all-too-familiar flimsy plastic bags.

-Belmar’s ban on single-use plastic bags at commercial establishments took effect May 1 — as a way to help reduce the amount of plastic debris that enters the ecosystem.
+Belmar’s ban on single-use plastic bags at commercial establishments took effect on May 1 — as a way to help reduce the amount of plastic debris that enters the ecosystem.
 In fact, plastic is the most common type of trash littering Belmar beaches.

 And in a shore community like Belmar, the potential for plastic bags winding up in the ocean, river and lakes that surround it grows dramatically when the population swells to some 50,000 on any given summer weekend.